 Located on a hill south of Kazanlak, the Megalith is an ancient shrine from the late eneolit and early bronze era.
 It is often called the Bulgarian Stonehenge

-- On the 3rd of June, the Kazanlak Center and nearby streets will be closed for cars, there will be thousands of tourists in the city so if you travel by car, make sure to find a parking spot earlier so you have time to find a good spot for the parade.
+- On the culmination of the festival, which is always on the first weekend of June, the Kazanlak Center and nearby streets will be closed for cars, there will be thousands of tourists in the city so if you travel by car, make sure to find a parking spot earlier so you have time to find a good spot for the parade.

 - The weather during May-June will be around 15-25 degrees, prepare an umbrella or a raincoat if the weather cast shows a chance of rain.